vishallb/Finding-The-Groove-Using-SQL/README.md

 ## Relational Schema of the Database

-The relational schema of the database can be found [here].
+The relational schema of the database can be found [here](https://github.com/vishallb/Finding-The-Groove-Using-SQL/blob/main/relationchart.png).
 The database consists of 11 tables which includes information like artists, songs, albums, employees, etc.

 ## Tool Used